anjumfarah/sandwichshop/README.md

 ### Serving your laravel project using Heroku app
 **Heroku app**
 	: Heroku is a cloud-based PaaS - Platform as a service .
 It helps deploy , build and manage web applications I used Heroku to serve my application.
-All the information required to host a laravel project using heroku can be accessed using [this](https://devcenter.heroku.com/articles/getting-started-with-laravel)
+All the information required to host a laravel project using heroku can be accessed using [this](https://devcenter.heroku.com/articles/getting-started-with-laravel) .

+#Thank you